ansys/pyhps-data-transfer/doc/source/examples/index.rst

    * - :ref:`example_transfer_files`
      - Basic script to transfer files to remote backends and back using data transfer service.
    * - :ref:`example_startup`
-     - Script to startup Pyhps data_transfer/client components to use data transfer service components
+     - Script to startup PyHPS Data Transfer components to use data transfer service components
    * - :ref:`example_permissions`
      - Script to set and query permissions on files
    * - :ref:`example_run_async`